a more rugged version of the Skoda Rapid Spaceback dubbed the ScoutLine will go on sale in Europe in July

 Power will come from engines already featuring as part of the Rapid Spaceback range, although they do not include the brand's frugal Greenline line-up.
 The three petrol options range from 89bhp to 123bhp, with two diesels offering 89bhp and 114bhp.

 Skoda is pitching the Rapid Spaceback ScoutLine at a range of buyers that is younger than its traditional customer base.
-It's a tactic the brand has tried before, when it released a sporty Monte Carlo version of the Rapid Spaceback in 2014 and a similarly badged version of the Fabia in February of this year.
+It's a tactic the brand has tried before, when it released the Skoda Octavia Scout, a sporty Monte Carlo version of the Rapid Spaceback in 2014 and a similarly badged version of the Fabia in February of this year.